-Discussion with Mr McVeigh confirmed that an incident policy and procedure was in place which includes the reporting arrangements to RQIA.
-Mr McVeigh confirmed that incidents are effectively documented and investigated in line with legislation.
+A review of documentation confirmed that an incident policy and procedure was in place which includes the reporting arrangements to RQIA.
+The lead dental nurse confirmed that incidents are effectively documented and investigated in line with legislation.
 All relevant incidents are reported to RQIA and other relevant organisations in accordance with legislation and RQIA Statutory Notification of Incidents and Deaths.
 Arrangements are in place to audit adverse incidents to identify trends and improve service provided.

-Mr McVeigh confirmed that the dental team was knowledgeable on how to deal with and respond to complaints and incidents in accordance with legislation, minimum standards and the DoH guidance.
+The dental team was knowledgeable on how to deal with and respond to complaints and incidents in accordance with legislation, minimum standards and the DoH guidance.